rhdtownsend/gyre/doc/sphinx/source/ref-guide/math-formalism.rst

 Here, a prime (:math:`'`) indicates an Eulerian (fixed position) perturbation, and a :math:`\delta` indicates a Lagrangian (fixed mass element) perturbation; the absence of either denotes an equilibrium quantity.
-No :math:`\vv` terms appear because the equilibrium state is static.
+No :math:`\vv'` terms appear because the equilibrium state is static.

 .. _math-osc: